mhaeusser/CDParser/README.md

 # CDParser
-Parses my mp3/flac folders tho check for completeness.
+Parses my mp3/flac folders to check for completeness.
 Probably not of use for anyone else.

 ## DirParser